johto/pg_pb3_ld/README.md

 Controls how the `formats` field in *FieldSetDescription* messages is written.

-Possible values are:
+There are three supported modes:

-  1. In `disabled` mode the `formats` fields are never present.
+  1. In `disabled` mode the `formats` protocol fields are never present.
-  2. In `libpq` mode the `formats` field contains one byte per field in the set.
+  2. In `libpq` mode the `formats` fields contain one byte per field in the set.
 A zero byte ('\x00') means the value is in text format, and a one ('\x01') means the value is in binary.
 As a special case, if this field is omitted, all values are in text format.